lgc13/LucasCosta_portfolio/c#/README.md

 <h2><a href="https://github.com/lgc13/LucasCosta_portfolio/tree/master/c%23/CreateRoom_objectCalculator_project">1- Create Room Calculator</a></h2>

 <!-- Project BIO -->
 This application creates different "Room" objects, by asking for user input for information such as a Room name, length, width, and height.
-Afterwards, methods are called in order to return attribute values about this Room, such as its name, area, volume in cubed feet and in cubed yards.
+Afterward, methods are called in order to return attribute values about this Room, such as its name, area, volume in cubed feet and in cubed yards.
 It also provides information about a default Room (from default constructor properties.)

 This application displays some of my skills with: